 Trigger performance will vary from user to user, and this is subjective.
 But a consistent comment is the foot and finger triggers are both too stiff.
 Some have even gone so far as to replace them.

 Nothing in this world is perfect, including the Yeswelder TIG-250P AC/DC.
 One of the more unusual quirks you will find on this machine involves the foot pedal.

-To turn on the feature, you have to hold the foot pedal down until a light shines on the control panel.
-It is not hard, but it is a bit unusual for some and it can waste gas.
-It would be nice if you could just select foot pedal mode on the control panel.
+To turn on the feature, you must hold the foot pedal down until a light shines on the control panel.
+It is not hard, but it is a bit unusual for some, and it can waste gas.
+It would be nice if you could just select the foot pedal mode on the control panel.